 "We think about him a lot," Dougherty said.
 "It's usually with a smile.
 He was a hilarious kid."

 After Andrew's death, Dougherty started a foundation, World Vision Project, using his skills as an eye surgeon to travel around the world to perform desperately needed eye surgeries.
-Recently, Dougherty took his first trip to Haiti, where the need is great -- there are only 50 ophthalmologists for nearly 10 million Haitians, and people line up to be seen.
+Recently, Dougherty took his first trip to Haiti, where the need is great.
+There are only 50 ophthalmologists for nearly 10 million Haitians.
+His trip was made possible with the help of his Los Angeles team and donations of surgical equipment and supplies from all over the country.

 Dougherty set up shop at Bernard Mevs Hospital in Port-au-Prince.
-Considered one of the top trauma centers in the country, the hospital is a rotting edifice where the triage unit is under a tent and guards carrying sawed off shotguns stand watch over the crowds of people hoping to get inside the gates for treatment.
+Considered one of the top trauma centers in the country, the hospital is a rudimentary collection of buildings where the triage unit is under a tent, and guards carrying sawed-off shotguns stand watch over the crowds of people hoping to get inside the gates for treatment.

 "It's just craziness," Dougherty said.
 "People leaving babies here, women coming in labor, people bleeding out, it's just chaotic."